 The facts are:

 Selling something requires a certain amount of work.
-These days, selling requires photography, technical writing, and a special kind of research.
+These days, successful online selling requires research, customer service, photography and writing skills.

 More exposure will increase the chance of success.
 Simple math tells us that more viewers on a product listing means a higher likelihood that product will sell.